-- Another option is to use the trails in the Nordic (cross-country) skiing areas of Snoqualmie or Stevens Pass; you do have to buy a day pass, at a reduced cost, for snowshoeing.
+- One option is to use the trails in the Nordic (cross-country) skiing areas of Snoqualmie or Stevens Pass; you do have to buy a day pass, at a reduced cost, for snowshoeing.
 Children younger than 6 snowshoe for free at both mountains.
-Snoqualmie has a warming yurt on its main beginner trail that makes for a good destination.
+Check carefully to ensure these destinations are open on the day you want to go and for COVID-era procedures.

-- Those who want a truly independent experience are advised to use one of the Sno-Parks, such as Hyak, Gold Creek or Cabin Creek, as a base.
+- Those who want a truly independent experience can use one of Washington's Sno-Parks, such as Hyak, Gold Creek or Cabin Creek, as a base.
 Sno-Parks are plowed parking lots, often adjacent to groomed cross-country skiing trails.
-Trail maps are provided with the required parking permit, which can be purchased online or from outdoor retailers.
+Trail maps are provided with the required parking permit, which you can buy online or from outdoor retailers.
 For daily open status of the Sno-Parks along I-90, call 509-656-2230 and listen to the recorded message.